JohnEarnest/c-octo/docs/OctodeUserGuide.md

 The following keyboard shortcuts are available:

 - Arrow keys move the cursor by one character.
+- `Ctrl`+Arrow keys move the cursor by entire spans of characters or whitespace.
 - `Home`/`End` move the cursor to the beginning or end of the line, respectively.
 - `PageUp`/`PageDown` move the cursor vertically by a screenful.
 - Holding `Shift` while using arrow keys, `Home`, `End`, `PageUp`, or `PageDown` will select a region of text.